-By Renee Kuhl, Executive Director, Lawrence Community Shelter
+By Renee Kuhl, Former Executive Director, Lawrence Community Shelter

 A couple weeks ago, the President of the LCS Board of Directors and I put out a statement informing members of the community about the tragic deaths of three members of our houseless community.
 In that statement, we called for Housing First initiatives in funding and policy as a way to prevent these kinds of losses in the future.
 As a team who works with people experiencing homelessness everyday, we are laser-focused on moving our clients into housing.
 We use Housing First principles all the time in partnership with our clients to achieve our shared goal of housing for everyone who wants it.